uboslinux/ubos-website/content/docs/developers/tutorials/toyapps/_index.md

 ---
-title: Learning from the toy apps
+title: "How to package UBOS Standalone Apps built with a variety of platforms"
-weight: 30
+weight: 20
 ---

 UBOS provides two "toy" {{% gls App %}} that help explain how to package and distribute